IceRaptor/HumanResources/README.md

 * skill distribution mu and sigma modified by planet tags
 	* partial; done for MW/VC
 * size distribution mu and sigma modified by planet tags
-* Mercenary loyalty
-  * After AAR report, will complain if you work against their faction

-* Add pilot favor/hatred to pre-generated pilots
-    * Allow mod-makers to set faction hatred/favors on pre-generated pilots
-    * Ability to define favored/hated faction lists

 * I'm not updating pilots value, etc as their skills change; need to ensure that gets addressed at least at contract renegotiation
     * Update text to say 'new terms'